 On that note, I have to especially thank researcher John Herrington, whose extraordinary expertise and help over the course of several years has made the list so much more useful and detailed than it would otherwise have been.
 Many, many, many positive identifications of authors about whom no information is available elsewhere on the internet came directly from John's tireless searching of public records, reference books, and periodicals.
 I've acknowledged him numerous times within specific entries on the list, but he's helped to flesh out information in hundreds of others.

 I'm also making this list available in a downloadable and printable PDF here.
 Please note, however, that the entire list weighs in at 501 pages, so be careful with that print function unless you have a whole ream of paper queued up!

 In addition, I've developed a sort of shorthand for some information on the list.
 For guidance on the way the list is arranged and formatted, see the Key and Citations here, which also includes full information on some of the sources I cite in multiple entries.
 (In the PDF version of the list, the Key and Citations appear as appendices at the end.)

 With that housekeeping out of the way, I hope you find the list helpful and interesting.
-Dive in by selecting the links at the top of this post.
 Thanks for visiting!